Nancy Hodges: Political life

 When John Hart stepped down in 1947, Hodges supported Boss Johnson as his successor, nominating him in a passionate speech at the convention; Johnson won by eight votes.
-Following his victory, there was speculation among the press that Hodges would receive a cabinet post as a reward, but Hodges rejected such rumours, and said she would not accept a cabinet post.
+Following his victory, there was speculation among the press that Hodges would receive a cabinet post as a reward, but Hodges quashed rumours, and said she would not accept a cabinet post.
 In 1950, she was elected as Speaker of the Legislative Assembly, becoming the first woman in the Commonwealth of Nations to hold that office.
-She hinted towards "political repayment" and objected to the appointment on the grounds of sex.
 During her time as Speaker, Hodges toured North America, including visits to The Californian Business and Professional Women's Club, The Canadian Federation of Liberal Women, and The Women's Canadian Club in Ottawa.
 In July 1950, Hodges was invited to The Halifax Convention of the Federation of Canadian Business and Professional Women's Clubs where she was named Canadian Woman of 1950.

 Hodges was defeated in the 1953 election by the Social Credit candidate, Lydia Arsens.
-Shortly after, she was appointed to the Senate of Canada in 1953, representing the senatorial division of Victoria, British Columbia, and served until her resignation in 1965.
+Shortly after, in 1953, she was appointed to the Senate of Canada representing the senatorial division of Victoria, British Columbia, and served until her resignation in 1965.
 Increase in salary for underpaid government workers, teachers, and mothers were among the causes she took up as a senator.
 She later became the President of the National Association of Liberal Women.
 During her time as a senator, Hodges was a member of numerous committees, including the Standing Committee on Immigration and Labour, the Standing Committee on Internal Economy and Contingent Accounts, and the Standing Committee on Divorce.
 Along with being a member of Senate committees, she was also a member of various Joint Committees including those of Restaurant and Parliament, and Capital and Corporal Punishment and Lotteries.